Richard L. Wallace

 Director/Chair of Environmental Studies, Ursinus College, 2002-2009, 2012-2013

 Assistant Professor and Co-Coordinator of Environmental Studies, Eckerd College,

 Before I entered academia, I worked for the U.S. Marine Mammal Commission (MMC), a small government agency with a huge mandate to oversee all federal programs for the conservation of marine mammals.

 What I teach

 I teach both core environmental studies courses and electives in several areas.
-My pedagogy - including courses that are topically focused, theory-based, and those that involve applied projects - is designed to help students learn interdisciplinary critical thinking skills in multiple problem oriented contexts.
-In the Ursinus Environmental Studies (ENV) Program, we rely heavily on interactive learning strategies, where our students get practical, hands-on experience working on real problems.
+My pedagogy - including courses that are topically focused, theory-based, and those that involve applied projects and community-based stewardship - is designed to help students learn interdisciplinary critical thinking skills in multiple problem oriented contexts.
+In the Ursinus Department of Environmental Studies (ENV), we rely heavily on interactive learning strategies, where our students get practical, hands-on experience working on real problems.